 "I know how this looks, but it's not how it looks.
 I'm sorry for the mess."

 "I wish it was that simple.
-Alex can help clear this up."
+Where's Alex?
+She can help clear this up."

 "All you've got is me."

 "Try me," Kate said lowering the gun to show she was willing to give him a chance to explain.

 "I wish it was simple."
 Danny moved around the desk keeping his arms raised.
 "You actually should be happy that it's me here."